Rain, melted snow and runoff flow into underground storm sewer pipes through our 22,000+ storm drains on Regina’s roads.

 - Check to make sure your sump pump is working.
 If you don’t have a sump pump, consider installing one.

-- Consider installing a Backflow Prevention Valve to protect against sewer backups if you don’t have one.
+- Consider installing a Backflow Prevention Valve to protect against sewer backups and ensure it is regularly maintained and clear of debris.

 - Keep basement sewer caps in place.